Dozens dead from Ian, one of strongest, costliest US storms

 Even though Ian has long passed over Florida, new problems continued to arise.
 A 14-mile (22-kilometer) stretch of Interstate 75 was closed late Friday in both directions in the Port Charlotte area because of the massive mount of water swelling the Myakka River.

+Further southeast, the Peace River was also at a major flood stage early Saturday in Polk, Hardee and DeSoto counties.
+The majority of those points have not yet crested, Giarratana said.

+“It was crazy to look at just how quickly the rivers were rising,’’ he said.
+“We knew that we were in for some record stuff.”

-The official death toll climbed throughout the day on Friday, with authorities warning it would likely rise much higher once crews made a more comprehensive sweep of the damage.
+The official death toll climbed throughout the day Friday, with authorities warning it would likely rise much higher once crews made a more comprehensive sweep of the damage.
 Searches were aimed at emergency rescues and initial assessments, Florida Division of Emergency Management Director Kevin Guthrie said.
-He described one submerged home as an example.

-“The water was up over the rooftop, right, but we had a Coast Guard rescue swimmer swim down into it and he could identify that it appeared to be human remains.
-We do not know exactly how many,” Guthrie said.

-The dead included a 68-year-old woman swept into the ocean by a wave and a 67-year-old man who who fell into rising water inside his home while awaiting rescue.

 Hurricane Ian has likely caused “well over $100 billion’’ in damage, including $63 billion in privately insured losses, according to the disaster modeling firm Karen Clark & Co., which regularly issues flash catastrophe estimates.
 If those numbers are borne out, that would make Ian at least the fourth costliest hurricane in U.S. history.